Best Practices for Billing Managers

 • Updated

-Billing Managers make sure billing processes and best practices are clearly defined, the right people are working on claims based on their skill and experience, and ensure the AveaOffice configuration supports your processes.
+• Billing Managers make sure billing processes and best practices are clearly defined, the right people are working on claims based on their skill and experience, and ensure the RCM configuration supports your processes.

-Team Leads and Managers following the Avea Way will organize their daily, weekly, and monthly activities into three categories Audit, Analyze, Act.
+Billing Managers following the RCM best practices will organize their daily, weekly, and monthly activities into three categories: Audit, Analyze, and Act.

 Billing Manager